 Oh – and that sauce!!
 Okonomiyaki sauce has a sweet and salty tang to it that plays ever so nicely with the creaminess from the mayo and the umami depth from the bonito flakes.

 While okonomiyaki is found all throughout Japan, the most common form originated in the Kansai region around Osaka.

 Osaka okonomiyaki is typically made from batter that has the vegetable, meat or seafood elements mixed in.
-The Japanese pizza we’re making today is based on the Kansai (Osaka) style preparation.
+The Japanese cabbage pizza we’re making today is based on the Kansai (Osaka) style preparation.

-However, there is a second method at you may be familiar with.
-And that method hails from Hiroshima.
+However, there is a second method at you may be familiar with, and that method hails from Hiroshima.

 Did you like this Okonomiyaki Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!Print